-- The Court should reject this unprecedented attempt by an agency official to resolve a disputed issue of social and medical policy that is reserved to the States and should reemphasize the vital role State sovereignty plays in our federal system and the need for Congress to speak clearly when it intends to interfere with that role.
+- The Court should reject this unprecedented attempt by a federal agency to resolve an issue that is reserved to the states; reemphasize the vital role state sovereignty plays in our federal system; and call on Congress to speak clearly when it intends to interfere with the states’ role.

-On behalf of Death with Dignity National Center, Eli D. Stutsman, JD, a board member and co-author of Oregon’s Death with Dignity law, was Counsel of Record, Stutsman representing the physician and pharmacist named in the Supreme Court case, arguing that
+On behalf of Death with Dignity National Center, Eli D. Stutsman, JD, a board member and co-author of Oregon’s Death with Dignity law, was Counsel of Record, representing the physician and pharmacist named in the Supreme Court case.
+He argued that:

-- The Attorney General’s enforcement directive violates the plain language of the Controlled Substances Act, oversteps the bounds of the Attorney General’s statutory authority, and contravenes Congress’s express legislative intent.
+- The Attorney General’s enforcement directive violates the plain language of the CSA; oversteps the bounds of the Attorney General’s statutory authority; and contravenes Congress’s express legislative intent.

-- The States, not the Attorney General acting through the Controlled Substances Act, regulate medicine.
+- The states, not the Attorney General acting through the CSA, regulate medicine.

-On January 17 the Supreme Court voted 6 to 3 to uphold an Oregon physician-assisted suicide law in the case Gonzales v.
-Oregon, ruling that former Attorney General John Ashcroft overstepped his authority in seeking to punish doctors who prescribed drugs to help terminally ill patients end their lives.
-The Supreme Court said that the Oregon law supersedes federal authority to regulate physicians and that the Bush administration improperly attempted to use the CSA to prosecute Oregon physicians who assist in patient suicides.
+On January 17 the Supreme Court voted 6 to 3 to uphold the Oregon physician-assisted suicide law in the case Gonzales v.
+Oregon, ruling that former AG John Ashcroft overstepped his authority in seeking to punish doctors who prescribed drugs to help terminally ill patients end their lives.
+The Supreme Court said that the Oregon law supersedes federal authority to regulate physicians and that the Bush administration, via Ashcroft, improperly attempted to use the CSA to prosecute Oregon physicians who assist in patient suicides.

-In the majority opinion, supported by Justices Sandra Day O’Connor, John Paul Stevens, David Souter, Ruth Bader Ginsburg and Stephen Breyer, Justice Anthony Kennedy wrote that the federal government can regulate prescriptions through CSA but only in relation to prohibiting doctors from engaging in illegal drug dealing.
-“Beyond this, the statute manifests no intent to regulate the practice of medicine generally,” Kennedy wrote.
-Kennedy wrote that the “authority claimed by [Ashcroft] is both beyond his expertise and incongruous with the statutory purposes and design.”
-He wrote that had the Bush administration’s position been upheld, it would have “delegate[d] to a single Executive officer the power to effect a radical shift of authority from the states to the federal government to define the medical practice in every locality.”
-He added that, when Congress passed CSA, it “did not have this far-reaching intent to alter the federal-state balance.”
+In the majority opinion, supported by Justices O’Connor, Stevens, Souter, Bader Ginsburg and Breyer, Justice Kennedy wrote that the federal government can regulate prescriptions through the CSA but only in relation to prohibiting doctors from engaging in illegal drug dealing.
+“Beyond this, the statute manifests no intent to regulate the practice of medicine generally, [T]he authority claimed by [Ashcroft] is both beyond his expertise and incongruous with the statutory purposes and design,” Kennedy wrote.
+He further stated that had the Bush administration’s position been upheld, it would have “delegate[d] to a single Executive officer the power to effect a radical shift of authority from the states to the federal government to define the medical practice in every locality.”
+He added that, when Congress passed the CSA, it “did not have this far-reaching intent to alter the federal-state balance.”

-Oregon Senator Ron Wyden on September 6 moved to block Senator Brownback’s attempt to derail Oregon’s landmark law.
+On August 4th, US Senator Sam Brownback (R-Kansas) introduced the Assisted Suicide Prevention Act, which would prohibit doctors from prescribing federally-controlled substances for the purpose of physician-assisted suicide.
+However, on September 6, Ron Wyden (D-Oregon) moved to block Senator Brownback’s attempt to derail Oregon’s landmark law.
 Wyden announced he would block the bill indefinitely through a legislative hold.
 The bill was withdrawn.